January 06, 2019*

 It’s our story.

 And we are invited, in fact, as the church, we are commanded, to tell the world so that the story of Christmas, and the love of Jesus Christ, can be everyone’s story.

 How’s that for a Christmas present?

 Click here if you would like to subscribe to Pastor John’s weekly messages.

 Click here to subscribe to Pastor John’s blog.

 Click here to visit Pastor John’s YouTube channel.

+*You have been reading a message presented at Christ United Methodist Church on the date noted at the top of the first page.
 Rev. John Partridge is the pastor at Christ UMC in Alliance, Ohio.
 Duplication of this message is a part of our Media ministry, if you have received a blessing in this way, we would love to hear from you.
 Letters and donations in support of the Media ministry or any of our other projects may be sent to Christ United Methodist Church, 470 East Broadway Street, Alliance, Ohio 44601.
 These messages are available to any interested persons regardless of membership.
-You may subscribe to these messages, in print r electronic formats, by writing to the address noted, or by contacting us at secretary@CUMCAlliance.org.
+You may subscribe to these messages, in print or electronic formats, by writing to the address noted, or by contacting us at secretary@CUMCAlliance.org.
 If you have questions, you can ask them in our discussion forum on Facebook (search for Pastor John Online).
 These messages can also be found online at https://pastorpartridge.com/.
 All Scripture references are from the New International Version unless otherwise noted.